remark-lint-fenced-code-flag

 When should I use this?

-You can use this package to check that language flags of fenced code are used and consistent.
+You can use this package to check that the style of language flags of fenced code blocks is consistent.

 Presets